compbiozurich/UZH-BIO392/course-results/2023/Roman Stadler/stadler_roman_paper_reading_day2.md

       - Is limited to hierarchical concepts and is hard to apply to modern ontologies
       - The combination of the ICD-O Morphology and Topography coding systems depicts diagnostic entities with high specificity
     - "ICD-O—NCIt" mappings allow us to take advantage of NCIt’s hierarchical structure for data retrieval, analysis and exchange
-    - UBERON allows cross-species anatomical structural ontology
+    - UBERON[^1] allows cross-species anatomical structural ontology
     - All existing ICD-O T codes have been mapped to UBERON terms

 4. What are CNV segmentations and CNV frequencies, and how to use them?